 Why Restore the Cowles Bog Wetland Complex?

 The Cowles Bog Restoration Project is important because it would bring new life back to the wetlands.
 Native species of plant life can be re-introduced to the area, bringing with them the return of extirpated insects and animals that used to call this area home.
-The staff at Indiana Dunes National Lakeshore knows that this will be a long and painstaking process, but the results are well worth the work and efforts.
+The staff at Indiana Dunes National Park knows that this will be a long and painstaking process, but the results are well worth the work and efforts.

-Indiana Dunes National Lakeshore wants to restore Cowles Bog Wetland Complex to increase native plant and animal diversity, provide a rest stop for migratory birds near Lake Michigan's southern tip, protect rare species of plants, create a high quality plant and animal habitat, protect the beaches and improve Lake Michigan's water quality by reducing and controlling runoff, enhance educational opportunities for students and the public, and most importantly, to leave a natural resource legacy for future generations.
+Indiana Dunes National Park wants to restore Cowles Bog Wetland Complex to increase native plant and animal diversity, provide a rest stop for migratory birds near Lake Michigan's southern tip, protect rare species of plants, create a high quality plant and animal habitat, protect the beaches and improve Lake Michigan's water quality by reducing and controlling runoff, enhance educational opportunities for students and the public, and most importantly, to leave a natural resource legacy for future generations.

 Specialized restoration plans are necessary for each wetland type of the Cowles Bog Wetland Complex.
 General actions will include eradication of invasive species, reduction of shrub and tree species, and establishment of desired native forbs, sedges, grasses, shrubs, and trees.
 Restoring Cowles Bog lakeplain wet-mesic prairie will require landscape modifications to restore hydrology, removal of trees, and planting of prairie forbs, grasses and sedges.